 Services for Professionals

-Wendy offers Clinical Supervision, Webinars and Consulting services to professionals and organisations.
+Wendy offers Clinical Supervision, Training and Consulting services to professionals and organisations.

 I offer individual and group Clinical Supervision to Social Workers, Counsellors and Health Care Professionals in person, via telephone, or video-conference.